Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 The Edition XS is certainly the smoothest out of these 3, and overall sounds the least sibilant – in fact, it’s pretty much not at all in comparison to the others.

-It’s no surprise that the Edition XS in large part mimics the overall sound portrait of the original Edition X – only this time the sound signature is less dull and priced correctly.
+It’s no surprise that the Edition XS in large part mimics the overall sound portrait of the original Edition X – only this time the signature is less dull and priced correctly.

 Can you believe that the original Edition X went for upwards of $1,200?!